na6an/JetsonTX1/CV Environment on Jetson TX1.md

 ![alt text][image1]

-The architecture of Jetson devices is aarch64, which is different from other dominant computer architectures like x86-64 or arm64.
+The architecture of Jetson devices is aarch64, which is different from other dominant computer architectures like x86-64 or arm.
 Because of the arch type and the way L4T on Jetson is setup, `apt-get update/upgrade` could break the system and make you do everything again from beginning.

 To prevent this, type `sudo apt-mark hold xserver-xorg-core` in terminal.
 (You can undo this with `sudo apt-mark unhold xserver-xorg-core`)